Research Program Presentations

 - The Department of Homeland Security (DHS) has emerged as a major funding agent for security-related science and technology in the last decade.
 Their primary site has a link to "business opportunities" (including research topics).
 Like the Department of Energy (above), the DHS also has a distinct advanced research agency, HSARPA, with different opportunities.

 - The National Institutes of Health (NIH) has a grants information page with additional information on grant-writing, policy, and administration.

 - The Defense Innovation Marketplace is a unique site maintained by the Department of Defense.
 It has links to business and funding opportunities through the DoD, but is also a repository for valuable information such as strategic studies, technical meetings, and the defense organizations and communities of interest in the DoD. this is a good place to learn about the DoD if you are unfamiliar with defense funding.
 It is a good place to go to get evidence that your idea is important to the DoD.

 Check the Latest Opportunities

-As specific opportunities arise that are especially well suited to Watson faculty research interests, I post them on the Recent Solicitations page.
+As specific opportunities arise that are especially well suited to Watson faculty research interests, these will be posted on the Recent Solicitations page.
 Check back frequently to find new opportunities.

 Not finding opportunities that interest you?
 Tell me what to look for!